 The civil service exam is held twice a year to determine which individuals are fit to work for the Philippine government.

-Passing this exam grants you Civil Service Eligibility which is one of the qualifications you need to meet if you want to work in a government office or agency.
+Passing this exam grants you Civil Service Eligibility, one of the qualifications you need to meet if you want to work in a government office or agency.

 This exam isn’t only for college graduates who want to become civil servants.
 If you’re already working in the government as a contractual/job order/casual/special project worker, passing the civil service exam gives you a chance to become a regular employee and be entitled to the incentives and benefits that come with it.

 Depending on what government position you’re aiming for, you may either take the Subprofessional level exam, which will enable you to apply for first-level positions like crafts, clerical, trades, and custodial service positions; and the Professional level exam, the more challenging exam given to those who want to qualify for first- and second-level government positions (up to Division Chief) that deal with professional, technical, and scientific work.